 Three forms of Laya (Dissolution):

-Swalpakalika (Swalpa:kalika) Laya is a phenomenon of our conscience momentarily detaches itself from the body, the reality, and the outside physical world to slide into a resting state.
-The atman still exists but dwells in a different state, commonly known as a dream.
-This type of laya providers our body and mind with rest so as to rejuvenate and restructure itself to perform karma after being awake.
+Swalpakalika Laya (Swalpa:kalika:Laya) is a phenomenon of our consciousness momentarily detaching itself from the body/physicality, during a state of rest.
+The Ātman (Rudra) still exists but dwells in a different state, commonly known as a dream.
+This type of laya providers our body and mind with rest and rejuvenation to restructure itself to perform karma after being awake.
 The physical body and mind continue to function during this state but in the background.

 Navratri day 9 (Durga)

 On the 9th day of Navrati let’s explore the story of Mohini, a manifestation of Śrī Mahā Viṣṇu or is it really a manifestation of Devi Pārvatī?
 This is a very unique story, rich in essence and tatva.
 And also let’s explore the aspect of Kama (Desire).

 Let’s start with a question, Are Devi Pārvatī and Viṣṇu Siblings (Brother and Sister)?
 Who is Nārāyaṇa and Nārāyaṇi?